 Every year my students can be fantastic at math…until they start to see math with words.
 For some reason, once math gets translated into reading, even my best readers start to panic.
 There is just something about word problems, or problem-solving, that causes children to think they don’t know how to complete them.

-Every year in math, I start off by teaching my students problem solving skills and strategies.
+Every year in math, I start off by teaching my students problem-solving skills and strategies.
 Every year they moan and groan that they know them.
 Every year – paragraph one above.
 It was a vicious cycle.
 I needed something new.

-I put together a problem solving unit that would focus a bit more on strategies and steps in hopes that that would create problem solving stars.
+I put together a problem-solving unit that would focus a bit more on strategies and steps in hopes that that would create problem-solving stars.

 The Problem Solving Strategies

-First, I wanted to make sure my students all learned the different strategies to solve problems, such as guess-and-check, using visuals (draw a picture, act it out, and modeling it), working backwards, and organizational methods (tables, charts, and lists).
-In the past I had used worksheet pages that would introduce one and provide the students with plenty of problems practicing that one strategy.
+First, I wanted to make sure my students all learned the different strategies to solve problems, such as guess-and-check, using visuals (draw a picture, act it out, and modeling it), working backward, and organizational methods (tables, charts, and lists).
+In the past, I had used worksheet pages that would introduce one and provide the students with plenty of problems practicing that one strategy.
 I did like that because students could focus more on practicing the strategy itself, but I also wanted students to know when to use it, too, so I made sure they had both to practice.

 I provided students with plenty of practice of the strategies, such as in this guess-and-check game.